paddyzong/RAHomeTest/README.md

+# Introduction

+Welcome to the **Data Type Inference and Conversion Web Application** project.
+This application is designed to process and display datasets with a focus on accurately inferring and converting data types using Python and Pandas.
+By handling data type inconsistencies and optimizing performance for large datasets, this tool aims to streamline data cleaning and preparation tasks.

+Key features of the project include:

+- **Advanced Data Type Inference:** Accurately identifies the most appropriate data type for each column in CSV or Excel files, addressing common issues where columns default to the 'object' data type.
+- **Performance Optimization with Multithreading and Celery:** Efficiently processes large datasets by leveraging multithreading and Celery workers to avoid memory issues and reduce processing time.
+- **Scalability with Kubernetes (k8s):** Deployed using Kubernetes to manage containerized applications, ensuring scalability and high availability.
+- **User Interaction:** Provides a user-friendly interface that allows users to upload datasets, view processed data, and override inferred data types if necessary.
+- **Robust Backend and Frontend Development:**
+  - **Backend:** Built with Django, incorporating Python scripts for data processing, and includes models, views, and APIs for seamless data handling.
+  - **Frontend:** Developed using React (or your preferred JavaScript framework), offering an interactive platform for users to engage with the application.

+This guide will help you set up and run the project using either Docker or by manually setting up the backend and frontend on your local machine.
+Follow the instructions under **Option 1** or **Option 2** based on your preference.

 # Project Setup Guide

 This guide provides instructions on how to set up and run the project.
 You have two options: